AntsInMyEy3sJohnson/hazeltest/README.md

 Queues being less-often used than maps, Hazeltest's support for load-testing them isn't as developed as the means for load-testing maps, but still, at the time of this writing, there are two Runners at your disposal to load-test queues with.

+As you'll see below, both Queue Runners come with one actor to put and one actor to poll, which are configurable individually in terms of their operation speed.
+Thus, it's easily possible to simulate a scenario in which queues reach their maximum capacity because the polling actor is too slow.

+Because Queue Runners are their own actors in Hazeltest, they can act independently of other actors, such as Map Runners.
+Therefore, you can address both queue- and map-related testing use cases with a single Hazeltest instance (or one batch of Hazeltest instances).

 #### Tweets Runner

 #### Load Runner